 “No, no,” Charles said as he turned the pages, reading passages, shaking his head and finally thumbing all the way through the book.
 “This will certainly not suffice,” he added, growing even more alarmed as he touched the end pages and noticed the green tint smudged off on his fingers.

 Finally, he put the book down, glanced up at the sooty ceiling of the print shop and released the deep sigh of disappointment that had been building up inside him.

 “Gentlemen, although I appreciate your efforts, we have much work to do,” he began.
 “We will start with the cover page which we need to change to red and blue.
 And I also noticed some text that needs to be reset.
 And the green endpapers are chalky.
 Can we fix that?”

 Edward Chapman finished an entry on his ledger.
-Without looking up, still holding his quill he asked.
-“And what price do you propose we charge?
+Without looking up, he asked, “What price do you propose we charge?
 From what I calculate - printing, paper, drawings, engravings, steel plates, paper for plates, colouring, binding, incidentals, our fee, and advertising - I believe ten shillings should cover all your costs and net your a tidy profit.”